 The resulting discussion among Coffey Cousins now runs to pages and pages of theories, clues and opinions – far too much to cover here.
 If anyone wants to jump in, let me know and I'll put you in touch with our discussion leader.

-The Two Gordons: Oh, the astute observer will note that there are TWO "Gordon Lee Coffey born 1941 in KY" entries on adjacent lines.
+The Two Gordons: Oh, the astute observer will note that there are TWO "Gordon Lee Coffey born 1941 in KY" entries.
 This is NOT an error.
 They are two different men.

 ARE TERRY AND RON CLOSE COUSINS?
 ALSO DAVID AND KENNETH?